Thomas55555/husqvarna_automower/README.md

 - Out-source the communitcation to the API from Home Assistant to get away the warning `Detected I/O inside the event loop.
 This is causing stability issues.`
 - General code improvement
 - The integration only supports one mower
+- Add Husqvarna logo in the integrations page